 The 15-credit Piano Pedagogy Minor is open as an option to Westminster Choir College undergraduates other than Piano majors.
-Interested students should declare the minor by completing a form available in the Assistant Registrar's Office.
+Interested students must be accepted by the Piano Faculty and should then declare the minor by completing a form available in the Assistant Registrar's Office.